Professor Karen Weyler

 On-line and In-class Writing 10%

 You must complete and turn in all assignments on the dates that they are due in order to pass this course.

 At the beginning of the semester, I will schedule brief (10 minute) introductory conferences in my office so that we will have a chance to meet and speak individually.
 You are also welcome to visit my office at any point during the semester or to schedule an appointment outside of my usual office hours in order to discuss reading assignments, papers, etc.

 You may choose to visit the University Writing Center (located in 101 McIver Building) for additional assistance with your writing.
 For more information, call 334-3125.

 Academic Integrity Policy

 I expect every student to abide by the principles of the Academic Integrity Policy, which appears in the Student Handbook.
 Students will need to sign the Academic Integrity Pledge on all major work.
 In addition, you must properly document any use of another's words, ideas, or research; unacknowledged use of someone else's thoughts is plagiarism.
 Please use MLA style documentation to document any sources used in written work.
 Work that is not properly documented will receive a zero; further penalties may be assessed according to the criteria established under the Academic Integrity Policy.
 If you have questions concerning documentation, please consult me.

 I expect students to attend class and arrive on time.
-Since we will frequently use class time for discussion, your presence is important to the success of the class as a whole.
+Since we will use class time for discussion, your presence is important to the success of the class as a whole.
 Students will be allowed to make up missed work from excused absences only.
 Grounds for excused absence include such events as illness or death in the family.
 More than two unexcused absences will lower your final grade; each unexcused absence after two will lower your final grade by one-half of a letter grade.
-Seven or more absences, regardless of excuse, will result in a failing grade.
+Ten or more absences, regardless of excuse, will result in a failing grade.
 It is your responsibility to determine what you have missed.

 What Can You Expect from Your Professor?